UniBreakfast/lapland-js-spec/README.md

 [(structure).](#modular-structure)/dataelf/index.js
 <sub>[(all files in repo)](https://github.com/UniBreakfast/dataelf)</sub>

-A module that handles data on its own or using a database.
+A module that handles data on its own or by using a database.

+It exports a `dataElf` object with one method to make it useful:

+#### `dataElf.link(dbStr)`
+a method that takes a connect string and makes more methods available on the `dataElf` object to work with the database.
+It also returns the `dataElf` object.

+#### `dataElf.db`
+a property reference to the database client object with the corresponding methods to query it directly.

+#### `dataElf.addArr(name [,...names])`
+an async method that adds one or more new arrays (collections) to the database.
+That is if they are do not exist yet.